HIV/AIDS in Guatemala

+As of 2023, it is estimated that 35,000 adults and children are living with HIV in Guatemala, or approximately 0.20% of the population.
+Of these people, approximately 72% are on antiretroviral therapy (ART).

+With less than 1% of the adult population estimated to be HIV-positive, Guatemala is considered to have a concentrated epidemic.
+However, Guatemala–currently Central America's most populous country–accounts for nearly one-sixth of Central America's HIV-infected population.

 Prevalence

-With less than 1 percent of the adult population estimated to be HIV-positive, Guatemala is considered to have a concentrated epidemic.
-However, Guatemala – Central America’s largest country – accounts for nearly one-sixth of Central America's HIV-infected population.
-Since the country's first case of HIV was reported in 1984, infections have occurred primarily among men who have sex with men (MSM) and sex workers.
-According to the National AIDS Program (NAP) in the Ministry of Health (MOH), as of April 2007, Guatemala had 10,304 officially reported cases of HIV/AIDS.
-UNAIDS estimates that 61,000 people are living with HIV in Guatemala and 2,700 deaths have occurred due to AIDS.
+Since Guatemala's first case of HIV was reported in 1984, infections have occurred primarily among men who have sex with men (MSM), sex workers, and transgender people.
+According to the National AIDS Program (NAP) in the Ministry of Health (MOH), in April 2007, Guatemala had 10,304 officially reported cases of HIV/AIDS, with a subsequent 2008 estimation by UNAIDS that 61,000 people were living with HIV in Guatemala, and 2,700 deaths had occurred due to AIDS.
+According to UNAIDS 2023 data, the percent change in new HIV infections since 2010 is 13%, and the percent change in AIDS-related deaths since 2010 is -18%.

+In the early-mid 2000s, the NAP estimated that 80% of reported HIV cases occurred among 15- to 49-year-olds, with 20- to 34-year-olds accounting for more than 51% of all cases.

+National HIV prevalence among MSM is 10%.
+In Guatemala City, 18% of MSM were HIV-positive in 2006, according to baseline data collected for a Global Fund to Fight AIDS, Tuberculosis and Malaria project.
+A 2002 study published by UNAIDS in 2007 showed that infection levels among MSM in Guatemala were 10 times higher than in the adult general population.
+National HIV prevalence among sex workers is 4%, and among street-based female sex workers, prevalence is as high as 12%.
+In 2015, it was estimated that 23.1% of transgender people in Guatemala were living with HIV.
+In 2016 and as recently as 2022, it was estimated that 22.2% of transgender people in Guatemala were living with HIV, or roughly 4,400 individuals.
+Despite a global decline in new HIV infections among all women from 2010–2019, HIV infections have remained persistent amongst transgender women in Guatemala.
+Other vulnerable populations include prison inmates, with a reported prevalence of 3.2%, and at-risk youth and street children, with an HIV prevalence of 3.3%.

 Guatemala's HIV-infected population lives primarily in urban areas along major transportation routes.
-According to Guatemala's 2007 National Epidemiological Center report, more than 77 percent of reported HIV/AIDS cases occurred in seven departments: Suchitepéquez, Guatemala, Izabal, Escuintla, Retalhuleu, San Marcos, and Quetzaltenango.
-The NAP estimates that 80 percent of reported HIV cases have occurred among 15- to 49-year-olds, with 20- to 34-year-olds accounting for more than 51 percent of all cases.
-National HIV prevalence among sex workers is 4 percent, and among street-based female sex workers prevalence is as high as 12 percent.
-National HIV prevalence among MSM is 10 percent, but in Guatemala City, 18 percent of MSM were HIV-positive in 2006, according to baseline data collected for a Global Fund to Fight AIDS, Tuberculosis and Malaria project.
-A 2002 study published by UNAIDS in 2007 showed that infection levels among MSM in Guatemala is 10 times higher than in the adult general population.
-Other vulnerable populations include prison inmates, with a reported prevalence of 3.2 percent, and at-risk youth and street children, with HIV prevalence at 3.3 percent.
-According to the MOH, no cases of infection have been reported among injecting drug users or through blood or blood products.
-Available data indicate that HIV has affected mainly urban and Ladino (mixed Amerindian-Spanish peoples) populations; however, preliminary data indicate that the indigenous population (primarily Mayans) potentially could be experiencing increasing HIV infections.
+According to Guatemala's 2007 National Epidemiological Center report, more than 77% of reported HIV/AIDS cases occurred in seven departments: Suchitepéquez, Guatemala, Izabal, Escuintla, Retalhuleu, San Marcos, and Quetzaltenango.
+Available data indicate that HIV has mainly affected urban and Ladino (mixed Amerindian-Spanish peoples) populations; however, preliminary data indicate that the indigenous population (primarily Mayans) potentially could be experiencing increasing HIV infections.
 The data are insufficient, however, to determine the extent of the epidemic within this population.